oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 rule is matched, the traffic is allowed.

-Security group rules can match on L3 and L4 parameters, specifically on the protocol (L3), the IP protocol (L4), and destination ports.
+Security group rules can match on L3 and L4 parameters, specifically on the L3 protocol, the L4 protocol, and destination ports.
 The remote IP address is also a subject for the match conditions, and rules can be added to allow *incoming* and *outgoing* traffic.